Mondieur/.dot/README.md

 2. Move the `.emacs.d` folder to `./~`
 3. Download all apps from `/pacman/` folder.

-Some are required, some are optional or facilitators.
+Some scripts are optional utilities.

 ### Distributions
 - Ubuntu has annoying interrupting security features